lroquec/eks-basic-extras-terraform/tests/README.md

 - **`apiVersion: apps/v1`**: Specifies the version of the Deployment API.
 - **`kind: Deployment`**: Declares a Deployment resource.
 - **Metadata**:
-  - `name: ca-demo-deployment`: The name of the Deployment.
+  - `name: ca-test-deployment`: The name of the Deployment.
   - `labels: app: ca-nginx`: Labels to identify the application.
 - **Spec**:
   - **Replicas**: `15`.
 The deployment starts with 15 replicas, creating enough resource demand to test the autoscaler.